Thanks for visiting! iherb discount code BIT652

-The point I’m making, from my experience, is that most of your internet market referrals who sign-up are not interested in how good the product is, they’re interested in how much money they can make.
-They’re internet marketers!
-And usually, they’re looking for the fast no-investment buck, which is not a reality of multi-level marketing (no matter how good the compensation plan)—quick, free money is a fantasy that never realizes.
-However, people who are interested in improving their health do buy these products.
-And may, for good reason, earn income because like-minded people see what the product does for them.
+REASON NO. 3~ appealing to people who love good health food products at low prices.
+Most internet marketers are interested in getting traffic to their websites.
+So for example, a website like, MyTrafficPartners, which helps marketers generate website traffic and builds monthly residual income streams in a portfolio of programs is of more interest to marketers than buying health products.
+Unless, of course, health products interest you AND the product is affordable and has high quality ingredients, then it may be of more interest to a marketer.
+It took me several months to start realizing a profit, which is a realistic and reasonable time with the LiveGood Nutritional Supplements and Products.
+People who are interested in improving their health do buy these products.
+And for good reason, you earn income because like-minded people see what the product does for them.
 Incidentally, you can earn retail sales from LiveGood products without customers having to become multi-level marketers.
-Now here's the secret to how I started getting quality sign-ups: if you wish to make money selling health products, change your message from just "making money" to appealing to those who love and want to consume health products like you do.
+Now here's the secret to how I started getting quality sign-ups: if you wish to make money selling health products, change your message from just "making money" to appealing to those who love and want to consume high quality health products at reasonable low prices.

-Buy health food products online that you enjoy and that boost your health.
+Buy and/or sell health food products online that you enjoy, boost your health, and are affordably low priced.

 The Best Health Foods